Summarize Written Text-PTE Writing

 Content

 Responses in the PTE Summarize Written Text task will be graded by analysing whether all of the passage’s essential points have been addressed without changing the passage’s aim or topic.
 If what you provide as a response represents the topic incorrectly, you will lose all points for the summary.
-The best summary will be able to highlight the most important part of the passage and also include any supporting details of the text.
+The best summary will be able to highlight the most important part of the passage and also include any supporting details of the text, while staying within the required summarize written text word limit.

 Form